 Welcome to the first edition of my new series, Twin Peaks Topics.
-Once a month I’ll have a guest join me and we’ll pick one topic from the world of Twin Peaks – a topic that the guest gets to pick themselves – and we’ll dive deep and really linger over the details.
+Once a month I’ll have a guest join me and we’ll pick one topic from the world of Twin Peaks—a topic that the guest gets to pick themselves – and we’ll dive deep and really linger over the details.
 So grab yourself a cup of coffee and maybe even a slice of cherry pie and enjoy what is bound to be some lively conversation.

 Andrew: Lindsay, you recently wrote an article called “It’s a World of Bobs” and I was going to see if you could give a brief description of what that article was about.

 Lindsay: It came to my attention by December or January, once the #MeToo and #TimesUp movements picked up and were starting to make waves that I thought, you know, is it necessary for us to reevaluate some of the media or the things that we love about pop culture in light of this?
 Is that something we need to do?
 And I thought “I’m going to look at Twin Peaks in this light.”
-So that’s what the article was really about, taking a look at that through the eyes of someone who had seen and been impacted by the #MeToo and #TimesUp movements.
+So that’s what the article was really about, taking a look at that through the eyes of someone who had seen and been impacted by the #MeToo and # TimesUp movements.
 I don’t want to criticize David Lynch and say that he absolutely is guilty of something that he’s not.
-I don’t think that he’s a misogynist and I don’t think that he or Mark Frost are any way implicated in #MeToo and #TimesUp movements.
+I don’t think that he’s a misogynist and I don’t believe that he or Mark Frost are any way implicated in #MeToo and # TimesUp movements.
 But there are certain things that come up again and again in David Lynch’s work and especially in Twin Peaks regarding violence against women and especially sexual violence against women.
 And then in Season 3, it seemed like that was amped up to a really heightened level.
-So I just wanted to look at if that was really necessary to tell the story that that needed to be told?
-In the end I wasn’t sure if it was or not but there were certainly things that were troubling about it and I think people had picked up on that as well but nobody was really sure how to talk about it.
-I think even now, maybe it’s too early to really think about that.
+So I just wanted to look at if that was really necessary to tell the story that needed to be told?
+In the end, I wasn’t sure if it was or not but there were certainly things that were troubling about it, and I think people had picked up on that as well, but nobody was really sure how to talk about it.
+I think even now; maybe it’s too early to really think about that.
 But I wanted to give it a shot anyway.
 Especially after Roxanne Gay wrote an article about Roseanne, looking at that in light of current events and Molly Ringwald wrote one about reevaluating The Breakfast Club.
-So I thought, you know, other people are doing this too, so maybe it’s not completely out of left field to kind of approach Twin Peaks in that kind of way.
+So I thought, you know, other people are doing this too, so maybe it’s not completely out of the left field to kind of approach Twin Peaks in that kind of way.

 Andrew: Aidan, was this something that you had thought about prior to Lindsay’s article?